phildavis17/json_memoize/readme.md

 If `force_update` is `True`, all entries in the cache will be overwritten, even if they have not yet reached `max_age`.

 ## Setting the Cache Folder
 To reduce the likelihood of name collisions, json_memoize attempts to store its cache files in named folders.
-There are ways to specify where this folder is located.
+There are multiple ways to specify where this folder is located.

 ### Automatic folder creation using app_name
 If a value is provided for `app_name`, json_memoize will use this value to name a new folder within the operating systems preferred user cache folder. e.g.: